 English is for the birds (but only if you don’t let the cat out of the bag)!

-I may have been too enthusiastic in English Rocks, my recent piece celebrating the glories of the world’s favorite language.
+I may have been too enthusiastic in my recent column celebrating the glories of the world’s favorite language.
 Upon further reflection, I now think English, a mishmash of slang and exceptions, is just a big hodge-podge.

 How can anyone master the incomprehensible use of modifiers like “in, out, up, down around” and others.
 Let’s have a look-see.
 We can look up to a hero, look up a reference, look up at a bird.
 We can look down on someone or just look down at our shoes to see if we look sharp.
 Look around the store or look around the corner.
 Be a looker, but not lookie-loo.
 You can look out at the ocean, or — look out! — that dog’s looking to bite you.